 2. (This step is optional in the US) Soak the cassava tubers in a bucket of water for about 3 days.
 Rinse off.

 3. Using a grater, shred the tubers into a large bowl.
-Be careful NOT to shred the tough fibers in the center, as these are unfit to eat.
+Again, be careful NOT to shred the tough fibers in the center, as these are unfit to eat.

 Then, using a pastry cutter (or potato masher), pound into a paste.